JiahuiDu1015/sql-challenge/README.md

 Import each CSV file into its corresponding SQL table.

 # Data Analysis
+** all the analysis has been saved as csv files in the folder of data analysis.

 List the employee number, last name, first name, sex, and salary of each employee.

 List the first name, last name, and hire date for the employees who were hired in 1986.